CPoWei/PSO_Sugeno_fuzzy_controller_Reversing_Car/README.md

 Overview :
 1. Here is sugeno type fuzzy control model.
 2. The file called “SUGENOwithPSO.m” is the main code.
+3. The file called "controlModel_trained.fis" is a trained model which can be used for "test.m".
-3. Following the main code guide, the GA will start to evolve our fuzzy controller to reach our goal!
+4. Following the main code guide, the GA will start to evolve our fuzzy controller to reach our goal!

 Our goal :
 1. The goal is reversing the car(represented as a triangle, the sharp angle is the head of the car) to the location around